Ninilchik Traditional Council

 • Native adults 18 or older (including graduating high school seniors 17 years of age)

-• Demonstrate needs for education for employment
+• Demonstrate the need for education to gain employment

 • Must reside within Ninilchik tribal boundaries